-Once a resume event has occurred, bits 6Bh[2:0] should be read to determine the source(s).
-If 6Bh[1] = 1, a read of register 6Ah and B1h will return the latched state of the any of the EPMI or IRQ lines that were originally enabled for resume
+Once a resume event has occurred, SYSCFG 6Bh[2:0] should be read to determine the source(s).
+If 6Bh[1] = 1, a read of SYSCFG 6Ah and B1h will return the latched state of the any of the EPMI or IRQ lines that were originally enabled for resume triggering.
+The latched resume IRQ and EPMI

-Resume Sources (read-only)
+Table 4-135 Resume Sources (Read-Only)